Renter energy disclosure

 Contact 311

-For property owners
+Information for property owners

-• Buildings with five or more units that are less than 50,000 square feet must provide two energy use reports, one each for electricity and natural gas.
+Medium sized buildings must provide two energy use reports: one for electricity and one for natural gas.
 These reports must provide average monthly energy costs for the property over the last two years.
-The reports are created by Xcel Energy’s Rental Usage Portal and CenterPoint Energy’s Energy Data Portal, which create a unique web address to access each report for the property owner to provide to a prospective renter during rental application.
-(See help resources below for more information)
+The reports are created by Xcel Energy’s and CenterPoint Energy's portals, which create a unique web address to access each report for the property owner to provide to a prospective renter during rental application.

 Some types of rental properties less than 50,000 square feet are currently exempt from reporting, but may be required at a later time: